-- 1. What conclusion can you reach from this investigation?
-The thickness of the wire does affect the resistance.
-The thinner the wire, the higher the resistance. - 2.
+- 1. What conclusion can you reach from this investigation? - 2.
 Can you accept or reject your hypothesis?
-Learner-dependent answer.

 The thinner the wire, the more resistance it offers.
 Thicker wires offer less resistance.
 This is easy to understand if you think back to the example of all the learners filing back into the classrooms after break.
 If the corridor is narrow (or thin) then it is harder for all the learners to move through.
 A very wide corridor would be easier to move through as it offers less resistance.
 This is the same in a conducting wire.
 A thinner wire is more difficult for electrons to move through than a thicker wire.